iamsurelydaveydave/iamsurelydaveydave/README.md

 ## Overview

-I build **workflow-driven web systems** that translate real business operations into scalable, maintainable software.
+I enjoy working on **workflow-driven web systems**—helping turn everyday business operations into software that is clear, reliable, and easy to maintain.

-My experience focuses on designing **integrated platforms** rather than isolated features—systems with clear workflows, enforceable business rules, and extensible architecture that can grow through new modules and integrations.
+Most of my experience involves building **integrated platforms** rather than one-off features.
+These are systems with thoughtful workflows, well-defined rules, and structures that can comfortably grow as new modules or integrations are added over time.

 ---

-## What I Specialize In
+## What I Can Help With

-### Workflow-Centered Application Design
+### Designing Workflow-Based Applications

 * Converting real-world processes into structured application flows
 * State-based logic (approvals, verifications, lifecycle stages)
 * Rule-driven and condition-based processing

-### Access & Permission Systems
+### User Access and Permission Setup

 * User lifecycle management
 * Role-based access control (RBAC)
 * Fine-grained permissions aligned with business rules
 * Multi-organization and multi-tenant system design

-### Business Logic & System Architecture
+### Business Logic and System Structure

 * Domain-driven business rules and validations
 * Clear separation between logic, data, and presentation layers
 * Consistent behavior across APIs, web apps, and background jobs

-### Scalable & Extensible Platforms
+### Building Systems That Can Grow

 * Modular system architecture
 * Add-on modules without breaking core functionality